HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

         dxclient manage-dam-staging find-staging-mismatch -dxProtocol https -hostname dam-staging-publisher.domain.com -dxPort 443 -dxUsername xxxx -dxPassword xxxx -damAPIPort 443 -ringAPIPort 443 -damAPIVersion v1 -ringAPIVersion v1
         ```

-### Configurations
+### Configuration

 - [Find staging mismatch](#find-staging-mismatch) compares tables between both publisher and subscriber.
 The `maxRecordsToCompare` value under `configuration.digitalAssetManagement` in Helm charts is the number of records picked up to compare at a single iteration.
 This can be tuned for better performance.

 ### Limitations

-- The single point of truth will be always a publisher.
-Hence report will read from the publisher point of view.
+- The single point of truth is always the publisher.
+The report is read from the publisher's point of view.
 - Finding mismatch will be specific to subscriber (Whereas download can be done for all or specific to subscriber as well)
-- If the data is modified or deleted after the find staging mismatch is completed, then the report will not contain the up to date information.
+- If the data is modified or deleted after the find staging mismatch process is completed, then the report will not contain accurate information.
-- Find mismatch will not be able to detect items that are being staged currently and hence that could also be a part of mismatch report.
+- When identifying discrepancies, the system cannot detect items that are currently being staged.
+These items can be a part of the mismatch report.
-- Download report will be always in fixed CSV format
+- Reports are downloaded as CSVW files.